AdobeDocs/experience-manager-learn.nl-NL/help/forms/ic-print-channel-tutorial/add-content-to-target-areas.md

 ---
 title: Tekst en afbeeldingsinhoud toevoegen aan het document met kanalen afdrukken
-seo-title: Tekst en afbeeldingsinhoud toevoegen aan het document met kanalen afdrukken
+seo-title: Adding text and image content to print channel document
-description: 'Dit is onderdeel 7 van een zelfstudie met meerdere stappen voor het maken van uw eerste interactieve communicatiedocument.
-In dit deel voegen we afbeeldingen en tekstinhoud toe aan de doelgebieden die zijn gedefinieerd in de indeling (xdp). '
+description: Dit is onderdeel 7 van een zelfstudie met meerdere stappen voor het maken van uw eerste interactieve communicatiedocument.
+In dit deel voegen we afbeeldingen en tekstinhoud toe aan de doelgebieden die zijn gedefinieerd in de indeling (xdp).
-seo-description: 'Dit is onderdeel 7 van een zelfstudie met meerdere stappen voor het maken van uw eerste interactieve communicatiedocument.
-In dit deel voegen we afbeeldingen en tekstinhoud toe aan de doelgebieden die zijn gedefinieerd in de indeling (xdp). '
+seo-description: This is part 7 of a multi-step tutorial for creating your first interactive communications document.
+In this part, we will add images and text content to the target areas defined in the layout(xdp).
 uuid: f20d6974-6faf-4b90-a7ff-8aa8a620fcaa
-feature: Interactieve communicatie
+feature: Interactive Communication
 topics: development
 audience: developer
 doc-type: tutorial